Cabana/Cabana-boilerplate/README.md

 ### Replacing paths
 Sometimes its nessecary to edit the paths to some asset after a build.
 This could be if the production setup uses a super deep folder structure that you don't wish to mirror while developing.

-To fix that edit the paths.json file.
+To fix that edit the `@replacements` variable in config.rb.

 This file should look something like this